 We are caring for Covid-19 patients in separate, dedicated areas in our hospitals, so the right infection control measures are in place for them and to protect you.

-To protect our patients and staff we have divided our hospitals into coloured zones designed to keep Covid and non-Covid patients physically apart at all times.
-Each zone will have separate entrances and be staffed by individual teams.
+To protect our patients and staff, we have divided our hospitals into coloured zones designed to keep Covid and non-Covid patients apart at all times.
+Each zone will have separate entrances and be staffed by separate teams.

 - Blue zone: For areas treating patients with Covid-19

-- Amber zone: For areas treating patients with unknown Covid-19 status
+- Amber zone: For areas treating patients with an unknown Covid-19 status

 - Green zone: For areas treating patients who do not have Covid-19

-Twinned with regular testing, effective use of PPE and strict social distancing and hand hygiene practices patients can be assured they are entering a safe hosptial.
+Twinned with regular testing, effective use of personal protective equipment and strict social distancing and hand hygiene practices, patients can be assured our hospitals are safe.

 If you are having a baby at one of our hospitals, or are planning a homebirth, please visit our maternity pages for updates.

-To avoid lot of people coming in to our hospitals whilst the coronavirus remains a threat to everyone's health, we have changed almost all outpatient appointments to telephone and video consultations.
+To avoid lot of people coming in to our hospitals whilst the coronavirus remains a threat to everyone's health, the majority of outpatient appointments are taking place over the telephone or video.

 We are keeping records of all patients whose appointments have been postponed and we will contact them to offer a new appointment once we are able to.
 Please contact your GP if you have any concerns or if you need support to manage your symptoms.

 Please don’t come to our hospitals for an outpatient appointment unless we ask you to.
 For patients who need to be seen in person, we've introduced a range of measures to keep you safe, including temperature checks, increased cleaning and regular staff and patient testing.

 Postponed appointments - numbers for urgent enquiries